 In parallel, amendments to Qatar’s Labour Law No. 14 of 2004 and Decree-Law No. 19 of 2020 were made with the introduction of Decree-Law No. 18 of 2020, which enhances employees’ ability to change employers by removing the No-Objection Certificate requirement.

 The rules for setting up and operating a company in Qatar are provided in Commercial Companies Law No. 11 (2015).
-For example, a company must be Qatari-owned; it must be headquartered in Qatar.

 In addition to the types of company mentioned above, there is a number of different commercial partnership arrangements that exist.
 A partnership company comprises two or more partners who are jointly responsible for the liabilities of the company.
 All joint partners must be Qatari national citizens.
 Each partner possesses the power to conduct commercial business under the name of the company.
 However, no partner is allowed to practice on his/her own or another’s account without first getting approval from the other company partner or partners.
 Limited partners, on the other hand, are only liable on debts incurred by the company to the extent of their registered investment.
 They have no management authority.
 An equities partnership company comprises two teams; one includes one or more partners jointly responsible for the debts of the company in all their assets; the other includes shareholders.